crismaproject/wirecloud-widgets/openlayers/ENDPOINTS.md

 **Friendcode:** `geo-points`

-**Description:** Whenever a polygon is added via the map viewer, this event dispatches the geometry
+**Description:** Whenever a polygon is added via the map viewer, this event dispatches its geometry

+Whenever a (poly-)line is added via the map viewer, this event dispatches a JSON-encoded object consisting of latitude-longitude coordinates -- ie. latitude-longitude tuples -- this polygon is composed of.

 ## Coordinates